Computer Animation Production

 CAP 201 : Simulation and Particles Effects

-This course introduces students to the study of physical phenomenon and their simulated counterpart in the CGI world.
-Topics include particles systems paradigm, forces, modifiers, typical examples and technological limitations.
-Upon completion the students should be able to reproduce and render a good range of simulated physical effects to enhance their CGI projects.
+This course introduces students to the study of various physicals phenomenon and their simulated counterpart in the CGI world.
+Topics include particles systems workflow, forces, modifiers, typical effects and technological limitations.
+Upon completion the student should be able to reproduce and render a broad range of simulated physical phenomenon to enhance any visual effects sequence.

 Credits